patrickcrouch/Crouch_proj1/README.md

 # Crouch_proj1
-CSC 4820 Interactive Computer Graphics; Fall 2016, Georgia State University, OpenGL Project 1
+OpenGL Project 1

-This is a class project for the listing above.<br>
+This is a class project.<br>

 Please be advised:<br>
 1. As a student project, this code is GUARANTEED to contain errors, ommissions, and bad practices.<br>